QSPI to PXE/tftp boot

 KERNEL image.fit

 Now set up a TFTP server on the host computer.
-Make sure to point to <ubuntu_tftp>/
+Make sure to point to <ubuntu_tftp>/ as the TFTP folder, and start the server.
+Note the IP address of the Linux host computer; it is referred to as <host ip>.

-Setting up TFTP on the Server¶
+Setting Up TFTP on the Server

 setenv serverip <host ip>